• Skip to primary navigation

 Evelyn Kanter

-nyc restaurant weekReservations open tomorrow, Jan 9, 2019 for NYC Restaurant Week, one of the best deals on the planet – three weeks, not one, when you can dine at 350+ top restaurants offering special two-course prix-fixe lunches for $26 and three-course dinners for $42.
+NYC Restaurant Week, one of the best deals on the planet - is back with three weeks, not one, when you can dine at 350+ top restaurants offering special two-course prix-fixe lunches for $29 or $39 and three-course dinners for $49.

-Resaurant Week 2019 is Jan.
-21 to Feb.
-8, and it’s the ideal time to try a top eatery for the first time, or revisit a fav for less “cabbage”.
+Resaurant Week 2022 is through Feb.
+13, and it’s the ideal time to try a top eatery for the first time, or revisit a fav for less “cabbage”.

 Here are the top tips for getting a NYC Restaurant Week reservation at the restaurant you want on the date you prefer, especially if you are pairing a meal with your theater tickets.